teuvo486/ble2json-py/doc/config.md

 [datetime.timedelta](https://docs.python.org/3.8/library/datetime.html#datetime.timedelta)
 instance; see the link for allowed keys.
 Defaults to `{"hours": 6}`.

-"DEVICES": [object]
+"DELETE_DEVICES": [string]
 -------------------

-Devices to add into the database.
-Array of objects with "name", "address", and "format" keys.
+BLE devices to be deleted from the database.
+An array of strings corresponding to the address of an existing device.
+Defaults to `[]`.

 "MAX_AGE": object
 -----------------